jbrunton/jbrunton.com/_posts/2025-02-23-our-work-is-too-important-to-take-seriously.md

   - group dynamics
 ---

-This quote, suggested by the authors of *What Did You Say?
-The Art of Giving and Receiving Feedback* as a motto for setting the atmosphere for effective feedback, has stayed with me:
+This quote, suggested as a motto for setting the atmosphere for effective feedback by the authors of *What Did You Say?
+The Art of Giving and Receiving Feedback*, has stayed with me:

 > Our work is too important to take seriously.

 Why?
-Surely important work should be taken seriously?
+Surely the seriousness of our work should reflect the importance we attach to it?

-Clearly the authors anticipated the concept of psychological safety, though at the time this book was first published I believe the concept, though known, was yet to be popularised in management theory.
+Clearly the authors anticipated the concept of psychological safety (though at the time this book was first published I believe the concept, though known, was yet to be popularised in management theory).

 As Amy Edmondson observes in *Right Kind of Wrong: The Science of Failing Well*: